Dylan-Thomson/BootCampFu/README.md

  * GET `/api/users/:id` returns JSON object conataining the above information for the user with id of `:id`

  ### Questions
- * GET `/api/questions` returns JSON object containing all questions in th following format:
+ * GET `/api/questions` returns JSON object containing all questions in the following format:
    * id
    * title
    * text